-A Florida limited liability company (LLC) is a popular business planning tool.
-Many lawyers use the LLC as an alternative to Subchapter S corporations as the preferred legal entity for new businesses.
+A Nevis LLC is a limited liability company established Nevis, W.I. for asset protection purposes.
+In general, a limited liability company (LLC) is a popular business planning tool.
+Many lawyers use the LLC (as an alternative to Subchapter S corporations) as the preferred legal entity for new businesses.
 Asset protection attorneys also use the LLC as a legal tool for domestic asset protection planning.
 Membership interests in a limited liability company are not exempt from execution or attachment by judgment creditors, but Florida law gives creditors limited remedies against a debtor’s LLC interest.

 Florida Statutes restrict a creditor’s remedy to what is known as a “charging lien” against the LLC’s cash distributions.
 In the event the LLC manager chooses to make no distributions, the member’s creditor gets nothing.
-There is an IRS revenue ruling that held that in the event an LLC has taxable income allocated to a debtor/member, but the LLC makes no distributions which are attachable by a charging lien, the member’s creditor is responsible for his income tax liability to a member even though the creditor receives no distributions by virtue of its charging lien.
-A Florida creditor’s limited rights under a charging lien, together with the income tax liability, makes creditors reluctant to attack a member’s interest in a limited liability company.
+There is an IRS revenue ruling that held that in the event an LLC has taxable income allocated to a debtor/member, but the LLC makes no distributions which are attachable by a charging lien, the member’s creditor is responsible for the member’s income tax liability even though the creditor receives no distributions by virtue of its charging lien.
+However, more recent court decisions suggest that a creditor is not liable for taxes on income the creditor does not receive as a result of a charging lien.

 Nevis Limited Liability Companies

 U.S. debtors must exercise their own due diligence to investigate and interview offshore companies that provide LLC management services.
-There are many reputable companies, but each person needs to take the time to interview companies in which they may trust control over assets transferred to the Nevis LLC.
-You should not rely solely on referrals from your friends or your professional advisors in selecting an offshore manager for a Nevis LLC.
+There are many reputable companies, but each person needs to take the time to interview companies who will have control over assets transferred to the Nevis LLC.
+You should not rely solely on referrals from your friends or your professional advisers in selecting an offshore manager for a Nevis LLC.
 You will find that the offshore manager will conduct more investigation and due diligence about you, the customer, than you will ever do about them.
 Offshore management companies are very careful about with whom they do business.

 Just as is the case in U.S. discretionary accounts, you set the direction and limits of financial investment within a Nevis LLC.
 You can instruct the money manager about degree of risk, percentage of cash invested in either stock or bonds, amount of investment in U.S. or international equities, income tax strategies, and general risk appetite.
 The money manager of the Nevis LLC can send monthly statements and trade confirmations if requested.